Business Rates discounts

 We also have the discretion to give up to 100% discretionary relief on all or part of any rate bill, for property occupied by certain non-profit making organisations for example; sports clubs, societies, village halls and youth associations.

-If you wish to apply please contact us or use our pdf Mandatory and Discretionary Rate Relief application form.
-(116 KB) You can get further information on Rate Relief by visiting the My Business Rates website.
+If you wish to apply please contact us or use our Mandatory and Discretionary Rate Relief online application form.
+You can get further information on Rate Relief by visiting the My Business Rates website.

 Businesses may be entitled to a reduction from rates if they are suffering hardship, and they can show that the local community would suffer a loss if the business was to close.
 As each case needs to be determined on its merits, please contact us for further information.